On this page

 In practice the difference is sometimes difficult to prove.
 In extreme cases this will be decided in court.

-If you lease a business accommodation, you can deduct the costs that you incur (e.g. energy costs, cleaning costs and fitting-out costs) from the revenues of your company.
+If you lease a business accommodation (in Dutch), you can deduct the costs that you incur (for example energy costs, cleaning costs and fitting-out costs) from the revenues of your company.

 You do not have to pay VAT on the rent.
-This applies to both small-firm business accommodations and other business accommodations.
+This applies to both small-firm business accommodation and other business accommodation.
 However, you can arrange with the lessor that he will charge VAT.
 This may be more favourable for you as a lessee.
 To be able to do so, you will have to meet certain conditions.